FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 8th July 2024.md

 TD and Senator for Mayo, and a well-known sports man.
 Members remembered John as a

-true gentleman and a great GAA person who was very well respected for all he achieved.--- 2
+true gentleman and a great GAA person who was very well respected for all he achieved.
+---
+2

 1.